TeCSAR-UNCC/PoseLift/README.md

 |TSGAD           |   63.35    |  39.31       | 0.41    |
 | GEPC          |   60.61    |  50.38       | 0.38  |

+## Dataset Download Instructions
+To download the dataset and annotations, please use the following link:

 ## Usage
 PoseLift is designed for research on shoplifting detection, particularly in real-world retail settings.
 Researchers can use the dataset for: